 For your information, the following guide is mainly for Windows users.
 However, it is possible to create a shared folder on almost all operating systems, and hence, it is possible to share a file with shared folders in VMware.

 The very first thing you need to do is to turn on Network Discovery if it is disabled for your current network.

 Following that, you need to create a shared folder on both OS i.e. virtual computer as well as the original machine.
 Create a folder anywhere, right-click on it and select Properties and then open the Sharing tab.
 Next, click on Advanced Sharing and select the checkbox labeled Share this folder.

-Now click on Permissions and select the Full Control checkbox (Allow) and save all the changed by clicking on Apply and OK.
+Now click on Permissions and select the Full Control checkbox (Allow) and save all the changes by clicking on Apply and OK.
 Do the same in both OS.

 Now open VMware and right-click on the OS where you have created the shared folder.